Poltergeist II: The Other Side: Casting

 The majority of the central cast of the original Poltergeist reprised their roles, including Craig T. Nelson and JoBeth Williams as parents Steven and Diane Freeling, as well as Heather O'Rourke and Oliver Robins as Carol Anne and Robbie, respectively.
 Dana, the eldest daughter of the Freeling family, was intended to appear in a sequence while away at college, but the sequence was scrapped as Dominique Dunne, the actress who portrayed her in the original film, had been murdered in 1982.
 Zelda Rubinstein also reprised her role as Tangina Barrons, the psychic who assisted the Freelings in the original film.
 JoBeth Williams commented that she was skeptical of making a sequel, but became convinced upon reading the screenplay.
 Beatrice Straight was asked to reprise the role of Dr. Lesh from the first film, but she was ill and not willing to work at the time.
 Richard Lawson was also asked to reprise the role of Ryan, but his schedule clashed with MGM because he was busy filming the TV movie Under the Influence (1986) with Andy Griffith and Keanu Reeves.
+Stage veteran Julian Beck was brought in to play the film's major antagonist, Reverend Henry Kane.